rigelle-cruz/rigelle-cruz/README.md

 I’m a passionate full-stack web developer with a love for blending interactive design with smooth user experiences.

-Currently, I’m working on a fun little project that combines habit tracking with plant growth!
-As users complete their task/habit, they get to grow and collect different plants—turning productivity into a fun and rewarding experience.

-- 🌱 What I’m working on: Building a habit tracker where users can grow and collect plants as they complete tasks.
+- 🌱 What I’m working on: Junction AI's email marketing personalisation product
 - 💡 What excites me: Crafting responsive, visually appealing, and interactive web applications.
 - 🤝 Let’s collaborate on: Interactive web development and UI/UX design projects.
 - 📫 Reach out to me: rigellecruz@gmail.com